This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Most people would know that all processed, junk foods are off limits for Paleo.
 Men and women ate wild plants or captured wild animals to survive.

-There are restrictions for foods you can eat on a low carb or keto diet while others are more questionable in the Paleo community.
+There is restrictions for foods you can eat on a low carb or keto diet while others are more questionable and should avoid in the Paleo community.